FilipeCarvalhedo/openocd_docker/README.md

 ```

 ## Usage
-This repository is util just to maintenance or version update.
-So to use this software, it is not necessary to clone it.
-It's only necessary have docker installed and logged into the loopkey account.
+Execute configure with sudo to pull docker image and create a link on /usr/local/bin/openocd

+To use parallel stlink program use normal openocd with new arguments:
+	"-zn" is to show stlink devices connected
+	"-zl id_device"

 ## Maintenance or Update
 This steps is just to be used by maintenance or update the docker image, use very carefully.

 1. Clone this repository.
 2. Execute configure file on root.
-This step requires that ssh key of loopkey github is configured.
 ```
 ./configure
 ```